Master of Translation

 - CRICOS Code: 085106J

-You can develop your professional skills translating specialised topics, managing terminology, using translation technologies and negotiating the cultural and intellectual boundaries of Chinese and Spanish speaking worlds.
+You can develop your professional skills translating specialised topics, managing terminology, using translation technologies and negotiating the cultural and intellectual boundaries of Chinese speaking worlds.
 An internship is a core component of the program, giving you a real-world industry experience.
 Or, if you’re interested in research or further study, there’s a Master of Translation (Enhanced) option, with a minor thesis component, available.

 The Master of Translation and Master of Translation (Enhanced) at the University of Melbourne are endorsed by the National Authority for Accreditation for Translators and Interpreters (NAATI) at a professional level.